 These Vegan Yeast Donuts are based on an old-fashioned recipe, using yeast.
 See post for making these donuts either baked or air fried for healthier donuts.
 The end result is a tender vegan yeast donut recipe with a crispy crust, and either a vanilla or chocolate glaze with all your favorite toppings.

 Celebrating National Donut Day

 You know how they say every dog has its day?
 Well, today is that day for donuts.
 It’s National Donut Day (or Doughnut Day – however you want to spell it).
 The first Friday in June has been donned as such since 1938 when donuts were served to soldiers in World War I. Today, many donut shops will even give patrons free donuts in honor of this day.
 There’s a rumor that Canadians are jealous of this American holiday.
-Maybe we should ask Grace from her lovely La Mia Vita Dolce blog if she agrees with this.

 Personally, I wish every day was a donut day.
 Why?
 Because this is the one food item that can saunter its way around me and I’m not remotely tempted to indulge.
 Well, I might be slightly tempted (I have a tendency to exaggerate sometimes).